The Guide to Getting Into Brian Eno, the Playful Genius

 “Ambient Music must be able to accommodate many levels of listening attention without enforcing one in particular; it must be as ignorable as it is interesting,” he wrote in the liner notes of Music for Airports.
-He contrasts this against the trend of Muzak, stating that the intention isn’t to regularise environments or add stimulus, but to enhance them while inducing calm.
+He contrasts this against the trend of Muzak, stating that the intention isn’t to regularize environments or add stimulus, but to enhance them while inducing calm.

 Discreet Music built on Erik Satie’s concept of “furniture music,” sound that sits in the background just creating... ambiance.
-Inspiration struck when Eno was hospitalised and couldn’t reach the volume dial of his record player.
+Inspiration struck when Eno was hospitalized and couldn’t reach the volume dial of his record player.
 The music was too low and blended in with the environment.
 The liner notes revealed a philosophy that would guide much of his career.

 “Since I have always preferred making plans to executing them, I have gravitated towards situations and systems that once set into operation, could create music with little or no intervention on my part,” he wrote.

 Music for Airports is more distinctly environmental, creating a soundscape to defuse the tensions of air travel.
 The relaxing piano melodies and hushed synth pads combine with an angelic chorus to create a sense of contemplative calm.
 It turns people watching from an excruciating act to an exercise in empathy.
 Cold architecture and overpriced toiletries are forgiven, like they’re being bathed in an understanding light.
 I highly suggest trying it during your next layover, it’s more comforting than a $30 neck pillow.